 Mavic Air vs Phantom 4 Pro

 The new DJI Mavic Air is a compact marvel, but how does it stack up against DJI’s original drone design, the Phantom?
 We’ve already compared the Mavic Air to the Mavic Pro and the Spark, but how does it compare to the flagship DJI drone, the Phantom 4 Pro?
 What about the Phantom 3?
+What about the upcoming Phantom 4 Pro V2?
 Let’s find out.

 Take a closer look at how these drones stack up against each other.
 If you want to see how the Mavic Air compares directly against the Mavic Pro or Spark we’ve done detailed comparisons of those as well.
 Click on the links below to learn more.